ilg-physics-ucsb/remoteLabs/README.md

 # UCSB Physics Remote Labs
-This is code base used to server our students who need to take physics labs but can't come onto campus during quarentine 2020.
+This is the code base for remote-controlling apparatus used for laboratory instruction in modern physics labs.
+It was created to serve our students who can't come onto campus during quarantine 2020.

 ## Installation and Setup

-At the time of writing we are using Raspbery Pi 4 4GB model with Raspbian Lite Buster installed.
-Raspbian Lite was chosen so that we would have less overhead on the CPU while still using a distro design for use with UV4L.
+At the time of writing we are using the Raspbery Pi 4 (4GB model) with Raspbian Lite Buster installed.
+Raspbian Lite was chosen to minimize overhead on the CPU while still using a distro design for use with UV4L.

 ### Raspbian Lite

-The most simple way to get Raspbian Lite is to go to the  [Raspberry Pi downloads](https://www.raspberrypi.org/downloads/) page and follow on of the first three links to download the imager.
+The simplest way to get Raspbian Lite is to go to the [Raspberry Pi downloads](https://www.raspberrypi.org/downloads/) page and follow one of the first three links to download the imager.
 Choose the link based on the operating system you are running on your own computer, not the Raspberry Pi.

 Once you have the imager installed simply ask it to flash Raspbian Lite onto the SD Card.

 #### Making SSH work

-Before you put it in the Pi, you will need put an empty file named ssh onto the root folder of the sd card.
+Before you put the SD card in the Pi, you will need put an empty file named ssh onto the root folder of the sd card.
 You can do this is terminal/command prompt.

 In terminal `cd` to the SD card.
 On OSX that is usually uner /Volumes/boot.
 On Linux I think it is in /mnt/boot (but I don't know for sure). then run the command